-We all know that movie can be dangerous to your waistline, not to mention that simply sitting in the dark tends to give you the feeling that you can eat with immunity.
+We all know that movie #food can be dangerous to your waistline, not to mention that simply sitting in the dark tends to give you the feeling that you can eat with immunity.
 But don’t cancel your cinematic plans just yet.
 There are movies that can actually stimulate you to action.
 In fact, movies are now being used in therapy to help people improve various aspects of their lives — it’s called Cinematherapy or Reel Therapy.

 How can films motivate, inspire and encourage you to achieve your goals?
 “The process of film helps to suspend belief.
 Viewers trust that what they’re seeing is true, and, in turn, think they can do it, too,” says Gary Solomon, M.P.H., M.S.W., Ph.D., a professor at Community College of Southern Nevada and author of Reel Therapy (Lebhar-Friedman Books, 2001).
 Because viewers can relate to the characters, they are able to identify and potentially start to work through issues of their own.